SeisComP/main/apps/gui-qt/scrttv/descriptions/scrttv.rst

 each pick is associated with a valid origin and declares the arrival state if the check yields true.
 The visibility of picks and arrivals can be toggled by pressing :kbd:`Ctrl + p` and :kbd:`Ctrl + a`, respectively. :kbd:`c` removes all markers.
-The configuration paramter :confval:`showPicks` controls the default visibility.
+The configuration parameter :confval:`showPicks` controls the default visibility.

 Picks and arrivals can be differentiated visually by their colours.
 When